And, the Differences continue

 And, this is a wonderful postcard documenting my home in the late 1930s, early 40s, with even another tree in the middle of the front elevation.

-UPDATE – 10 November 2018 – Yesterday Tommy Murray showed me a photograph asking, “Ray, have you seen this?”
+In November, 2018, Tommy Murray showed me a photograph asking, “Ray, have you seen this?”
 I had not – a great different earlier image of my home.
 He kindly gave it to me.
 Here it is.
+This view of the church is as it was built in 1845 with a front Greek portico with four fluted Doric pillars

 he asked me what age it may be.
 It is a print of an earlier photograph, but there are clues as to when it was originally taken.
 Do you know them?
 Well, here they are: